The 11th Century: The world before the Crusades

 The Byzantine Empire was founded by Constantine I in AD 330.
 It originally comprised the eastern half of the Roman Empire but later expanded to include much of the Mediterranean basin.

-During the early medieval period, the Byzantine Empire developed into a great maritime power, and its fleet guarded the coasts of Italy and the Levant from Muslim attacks.
+During the early medieval period, the Byzantine Empire developed into a great maritime power, and, at times, its fleet guarded the coasts of Italy and the Levant from Muslim attacks.

 To a lesser degree, the Byzantine Empire was also a land power.
 However, over 500 years, its armies had repeatedly clashed with the Muslim powers of the Abbasid Caliphate and other external threats.